Robert II of France: Second marriage: Bertha of Burgundy

-Robert II and Bertha quickly found a complacent bishop to marry them off, which Archambaud de Sully, Archbishop of Tours, finally did in November/December 996, much to the chagrin of the new Pope Gregory V. To please the Holy See, Robert II annulled the sentence of the Council of Saint-Basle, freed Archbishop Arnoul and restored him to the episcopal see of Reims.
+Robert II and Bertha quickly found a complaisant bishop to marry them off, which Archambaud de Sully, Archbishop of Tours, finally did in November/December 996, much to the chagrin of the new Pope Gregory V. To please the Holy See, Robert II annulled the sentence of the Council of Saint-Basle, freed Archbishop Arnoul and restored him to the episcopal see of Reims.
 Gerbert of Aurillac then had to take refuge with Emperor Otto III in 997.
 Despite this, the Pope ordered Robert II and Bertha to put an end to their "incestuous union".
 Finally, the two councils which met first in Pavia (February 997), then in Rome (summer 998), condemned them to do penance for seven years and, in the event of non-separation, they would be struck with excommunication.
 Moreover, at the end of three years of union, there were no living descendants: Bertha gave birth only to one stillborn son, in 999.
 That year, the accession of Gerbert of Aurillac to the Papacy under the name of Sylvester II did not change anything.
 Following a synod, the new Pope accepted the condemnation of the King of the Franks whose "perfidy" he had suffered.
 Finally, the seven years of penance were completed around 1003.

 Despite the threat of excommunication, Robert II and Bertha refused to submit until September 1001, when they finally became separated.
 The inability of Bertha to produce further offspring after her stillbirth was probably the main reason for this.
 Robert II, in need of male heirs, decided to remarry one more time.

 Third marriage: Constance of Arles

-After October 1002 and before August 1004, Robert II contracted his third and last marriage (to a distant princess to avoid any close relationship) with the 17 year old Constance, daughter of Count William I of Arles and Provence and his wife Adelaide-Blanche of Anjou.
+After October 1002 and before August 1004, Robert II contracted his third and last marriage with the 17-year-old Constance (a distant princess, to avoid any close relationship), daughter of Count William I of Arles and Provence and his wife Adelaide-Blanche of Anjou.
 The new Queen's parents were prestigious in their own right: Count William I was nicknamed "the Liberator" (le Libérateur) thanks to his victories against the Saracens, and Countess Adelaide-Blanche's blood relations with the House of Ingelger allowed Robert II to restored his alliance with them.
 Six children born from Constance's marriage to Robert II are recorded: